ellemi/Fitness-Tracker-Data-Analysis-CaseStudy/README.md

 ## Act
+Analyzing data that are more recent and consistant, from women users, will provide a more complete understanding of trends in fitness trackers.

+But unlike other fitness trackers, Bellabeat's trackers are designed to allow flexibility of body positioning, making comfortable extended wear possible.

-#### Marketing Recommendations:
+#### Recommended Marketing Segments:

-Target people who want to improve their health with greater levels of daily activity.
+Women who want to improve their health with greater levels of daily activity.

-Users who want to improve their sleep habits for greater self-care and a more active life.
+Women who want to improve their sleep habits for greater self-care and a more active life.

-Encourage users to wear a tracker 24/7.
-Bellabeat trackers are not limited to wear as a wrist watch, like other fitness trackers.
-It's design allows flexibility of body positioning, making extended wear possible.
-Wearing a tracker and collecting data will provide users the greatest insights into their health.
+Women who don't want a tracker that is limited to wrist wear.
+Encourage users to wear the device comfortably 24/7.